 Which school do you want to support?

 Learning is fundamentally human work, and humans are complicated.
 To improve learning requires getting multiple things right at once.
 Even then, not all changes produce results.
-The history of education innovation is littered with efforts launched with great hope.
-To test the potential of any idea meant to improve learning consider this razor: “Will this idea change who is in the room, or how kids and teachers use time?”
+How do you cut through the distractions and get to what matters?

 “Will this idea change who is in the room, or how kids and teachers use time?”